Chia Seed vs. Flax Seed: Similarities, Differences, and When To Use Each

 - Flax seeds have hormone-balancing effects.
 For women at the stage of their lives where hot flashes and mood swings are becoming the norm, the phytoestrogens that flax contains act as a regulator that can alleviate such strong side effects of menopause.11

 - Flax is higher in protein and healthy fat.
-Both seeds are great sources of protein and fat, but one of the advantages is that flax contains just a bit more in the same size serving––about 1 gram more protein and 3 grams more fat than chia.
+Both seeds are great sources of protein and fat, but flax contains just a bit more in the same size serving––about 1 extra gram of protein and 3 extra grams of fat compared to chia.
 Protein content increases even more when the flax seeds are sprouted, the method of natural germination mentioned before that allows your body to access and absorb more of the seed’s nutrients.

 [Related: 3 Fats That Hurt, 3 Fats That Heal]

 - Flax can improve heart health.
 Although chia contains omega-3s as well, studies have found that flaxseed in particular lowers the risk of heart disease by reducing lipids within the bloodstream.8

 The fiber content within flax helps the heart as well by keeping fat and cholesterol in the bowels instead of the rest of the body, allowing you to move them safely out of your digestive system.9